What is dry brushing?

 However, dry face brushes are not to be confused with cleansing brushes – these are most often electrically powered and are designed to be used in conjunction with cleansers to deep-clean, exfoliate and soften the skin.

 Is dry brushing right for your complexion?

 Most skin types will benefit from some gentle dry brushing, even if it’s just once a week, to stimulate lymphatic drainage.
 But if you have very dry skin, brushing might actually dry it out even more by over-exfoliating the skin’s protective barrier.
 If your skin ever feels tight, irritated and sensitized after brushing, it’s not the right technique for you.
-Instead, stop what you are doing and apply something that will help settle your skin’s protective barrier once more, such as Paula’s Choice 10% Niacinamide Booster.
+Instead, stop what you are doing and apply something that will help settle your skin’s protective barrier once more, such as Dr. Barbara Sturm’s Niacinamide Serum.
 Likewise, for skin prone to inflammation, including rosacea and acne, brushing can irritate and exacerbate it, so it’s best avoided.
-Instead, pair a gentle chemical exfoliator (like Indie Lee Radiance Renewal Peel Pads) and facial massage to achieve similar results.
+Instead, pair a gentle chemical exfoliator (such as Augustinus Bader’s The Essence) with facial massage to achieve similar results.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown